 Cicada is a literary journal with a focus on writing that is generative, nuanced, experimental, and inclusive.
 We encourage submissions from anyone, anywhere, and are especially drawn to transnational perspectives, traditionally marginalized voices, and the global narrative.

 Cicada publishes year-round and on a rolling basis.
-The journal publishes fiction, nonfiction, poetry, and international literature in translation.
+The digital journal publishes fiction, nonfiction, poetry, and international literature in translation.
 For more details on how to submit, please visit our submissions page.

 Managing Editor and Fiction Editor